 I’ve always turned my pumpkins every few days to keep them shapely and attractive.
 Some people will place a thin board underneath each fruit to keep it from getting too wet, but this hasn’t been necessary, in my experience.

-- Once fruit starts developing, remove additional booms and curly bits of growth
+- Once fruit starts developing, remove and prune additional booms and curly bits of growth.

 - You can’t be too careful with the roots, so step lightly!